avishek2002/WebServicesIntro/README.md

 ```
 mvn archetype:generate -DgroupId=com.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false
 ```
-Replace "my-app" in DartifactId to your project name
+Replace "my-app" in DartifactId with your project name
 ### IntelliJ
 1. Click on "New Project" on the Project tab
 2. Enter the name and path directory where you want your project